tomsWebConsulting/twcsl/v7.1/Header/Header Buttons Add/README.md

   ```

 * Add code from file **[header buttons add.less][5]** to Website > Pages >
   Website Tools > Custom CSS.
-Read the code for any instructions within.

 * Add code from file **[header buttons add.html][6]** to Website > Pages >
   Website Tools > Code Injection > FOOTER.
-Please see [Add code to code
+Refer to [Per-page code
+  injection][7] for details.

-  injection][7].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## Make a Donation